giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

 ---
-linkTitle: force nodes cgroup v1
+linkTitle: Use cgroups v1
-title: Forcing nodes to use legacy Control Groups v1
+title: Forcing nodes to use legacy control croups (cgroups) v1
-description: This article describes how to force nodes to use legacy Control Groups v1 instead the default v2.
+description: This article describes how to force nodes to use legacy control groups (cgroups) v1 instead of the default v2.
 weight: 60
 menu:
   main: